petrannce/Python_practicals/README.md

 45. PDF file protection → PDF file protection using password in Python
 46. File Chooser → File Chooser using Python
 47. ZIP File → Create a ZIP File using Python
+48. Files and Folders → Files and Folders using Python

 Events (Special Occasion Scripts)